+If you're starting a small business, a major factor in its success lies in how well you market it.
 Marketing attracts prospects, prospects become buyers, and buyers provide profit.
 But marketing is more than just putting your business name out into the world.
-The Small Business Administration has a marketing 101 course that states:
+According to the U.S. Small Business Administration, marketing must create a connection:

 Marketing is everything an organization does to build a relationship between the company and consumer.

-This explanation of marketing is more relevant today than ever, especially since consumers expect businesses to be engaged and responsive.
+This definition is more relevant today than ever before, when consumers encounter ads at every turn, and businesses are expected to be engaged and responsive.

-To this end, one of the smartest things a small business owner can do for their business is to take the time to develop a small business marketing plan that will set them apart from the competition.
+One of the smartest things a small business owner can do is take the time to develop a marketing plan.
 A marketing plan clearly outlines how you will reach your ideal customers by effectively implementing your marketing strategy.

-There are thousands of ways you can promote your small business.
-With the right mix of activities, you can identify and focus on the most effective marketing tactics for your small business.
-Here is a list of 101 small business marketing ideas to get you thinking about all of the different ways you can promote your business.
+There are countless ways to promote your small business, so it's important to identify and focus on the most effective tactics.
+Here is a list of 101 small business marketing ideas to get the wheels turning.

-Marketing is about finding your ideal customer and sharing your message on how you'll make their lives better.
+Marketing is about finding your ideal customer and sharing your message: How you'll make their lives better.
 To do that, you need to research and identify your target market, decide how your business will stand out, and develop a plan.
 Here are strategies to get started:

 1. Update or create a marketing plan for your business.